coderefinery/git-intro/content/archaeology.md

   ::::{group-tab} VS Code
     Our example repository is <https://github.com/networkx/networkx>.
-    From a new VS Code window, select "Clone Git repository"and enter that URL.
+    From a new VS Code window, select "Clone Git repository" and enter that URL.

 	Searching with the magnifying glass from the left sidebar is equivalent to `git grep`.
   ::::
 :::::